Lady Kitty Spencers' wedding dress revealed after her wedding to the fashion mogul | ExBulletin

 One photograph showed six women wearing brightly colored wigs, with their backs to the camera, as they walked down a boulevard.

-Celebrities such as Pixie Lott, Idris Elba Vicomtesse Emma Weymouth and Made In Chelseas Mark Francis Vandelli are said to have attended the star wedding.
+Celebrities such as Pixie Lott, Idris Elba, Viscountess Emma Weymouth and Mark Francis Vandelli of Made In Chelsea are said to have attended the star-studded wedding.

 Lady Kitty was born in England and raised in South Africa but spent much of her childhood in Althorp, where Diana also grew up, and which her younger brother Louis would inherit.